digital-asset/docs.daml.com/docs/2.7.1/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/participant.rst

 The passive replicas continuously attempt to acquire the lock within a configurable interval.
 Once the lock is acquired, the participant replication manager sets the state of the successful replica to active.

-When a passive replica becomes active, it connects to previously connected domains to resume event processing.
+When a passive replica becomes active, it connects to previously connected sync domains to resume event processing.
 The new active replica accepts incoming requests, e.g. on the Ledger API which starts when the node becomes active.
 The former active replica, which is now passive, shuts down its Ledger API to stop accepting incoming requests.